papaemmelab/toil_container/README.md

     | `options.workDir`     | set as container `/tmp` | path to work directory  |
     | `options.volumes`     | volumes to be mounted   | list of src, dst tuples |

+- 🔌 &nbsp; **Extended LSF functionality**

+    By running with `--batchSystem custom_lsf`, it provides 2 features:

+    1. Allows to pass its own `runtime (int)` to each job in LSF using `-W`.
+    2. Automatic retry of the job by doubling the initial runtime, if the job is killed by `TERM_RUNLIMIT`.

+    Additionally, it provides an optimization to cache running jobs status from calling all current jobs (`bjobs`) once, instead of one by one.

+    <a id="custom-lsf-support">**NOTE**</a>: The original `toil.Job` class, doesn't provide an option to set `runtime` per job.
+You could only set a wall runtime globally by adding `-W <runtime>` in `TOIL_LSF_ARGS`. (see:
-    <a id="custom-lsf-support">**NOTE**</a> `ContainerJob` supports `runtime (int)` for LSF using `-W`.
-This custom functionality is ignored unless toil is run with `--batchSystem custom_lsf`.
-Please note that this hack encodes the requirements in the job's `unitName`, so your log files will have a longer name.
-Let us know if you need more custom parameters or if you know of a better solution 😄 (see: [BD2KGenomics/toil#2065]).
-You can set a default runtime in minutes with environment variable `TOIL_CONTAINER_RUNTIME`. `custom_lsf` also supports retry when jobs are killed by memory and runtime resource usage.
-Configure with the following environment variables:
+    [BD2KGenomics/toil#2065]).
+Please note that our hack, encodes the `runtime` requirements in the job's `unitName`, so your log files will have a longer name.
+Let us know if you need more custom parameters or if you know of a better solution 😄 .You can set a default runtime in minutes with environment variable `TOIL_CONTAINER_RUNTIME`.
+Configure `custom_lsf` with the following environment variables:

+     `ContainerJob`

     | option                       | description                                        |
     | ---------------------------- | -------------------------------------------------- |